 Sometime during the early 1890’s, Arthur and his family (including sons Arthur, Harold and Herbert) moved to Southampton where White Brothers established a new works at Itchen Ferry.
 The Isle of Wight County Press 7 April 1894 carries a description of the new works which covered ‘some 20 acres of ground’.

-Arthur died in 1895 at Cosham and is buried in Northwood cemetery.
-In the 1901 census, Arthur's widow (Mary Alice) was living in Pear Tree Avenue ‘on own means’, Arthur snr sons Arthur, Harold and Herbert were all described as ‘Yacht Builder – employer’ and also lived in Pear Tree Avenue.
+Arthur died in 1895 at Cosham and is buried in Northwood cemetery with his first wife.
+In the 1901 census, Arthur's widow (Mary Alice) was living in Pear Tree Avenue ‘on own means’, Arthur snr sons Arthur Reginald, Harold Edgar and Herbert William were all described as ‘Yacht Builder – employer’ and also lived in Pear Tree Avenue.
 Herbert William seems to have been the main yacht designer for the company; one of his designs, (Lulworth, a 186 ton Auxiliary Ketch), is still afloat today.

 The full title of the White Brothers yard at Itchen Ferry was White Brothers, Yacht Builders, Engineers and Shiprepairers Ltd; this firm went into liquidation in 1923; the yard appears to have been bought by James Cory & Sons and renamed Whites Southampton Yachtbuilding & Engineering Co.
 Ltd., the yard continued into the 1960's.

-Details from the 1939 Lloyds Register of Yachts of some of the boats built by White Brothers at Itchen Ferry, Southampton are given on this page.
+Details from a number of Lloyds Register of Yachts of some of the boats built by White Brothers at Itchen Ferry, Southampton are given on this page.